argilla-io/argilla/docs/reference/webapp/define_rules.md

 If you are happy with the metrics and/or the matching record list, you can save the rule by clicking on "Save rule".
 In this way it will be stored as part of the current dataset and can be accessed via the [manage rules](#manage-rules) button.

-Before saving the rule, you can change its name, which by default is simply the query string.

 ```{note}
 If you want to add labels to the available list of labels, you can switch to the [Annotation mode](annotate_records.md) and create labels there.
 ```